-The NGF is a compensation fund available to meet certain types of claims arising from dealings with participants of ASX and, in limited circumstances, participants of ASX Clear.
+The NGF is a compensation fund available to meet certain types of claims arising from dealings with participants of ASX (as sole member of SEGC) and, in limited circumstances, participants of ASX Clear.
 These participants are referred to in the legislation as "dealers".
 The NGF was established by the Australian Stock Exchange and National Guarantee Fund Act 1987, which also created ASX as a national stock exchange.
 When the six state stock exchanges were merged under that Act, the assets of the fidelity funds of those state exchanges were merged to form the NGF.